zeddD1abl0/netbox-aws-resources-plugin/README.md

 # NetBox AWS Resources Plugin

-NetBox plugin for discovering and managing various AWS Resources within NetBox.
-This plugin aims to provide visibility into your AWS infrastructure and its relationship with your on-premises or other cloud resources tracked in NetBox.

 * Free software: Apache-2.0
 * Documentation: https://zeddD1abl0.github.io/netbox-aws-resources-plugin/

+A plugin for NetBox to model and manage Amazon Web Services (AWS) resources.
+This plugin extends NetBox to serve as a source of truth for key AWS infrastructure components, enabling better visibility and management of your cloud and on-premise resources in one place.

 ## Features

-Currently, the plugin provides the following features, focused on AWS resource management:
+This plugin introduces the following models to NetBox:

-*   **AWS Account Tracking:**
-    *   Store AWS Account ID (12-digit), a descriptive Name, and associate with a NetBox Tenant.
+*   **AWS Account**: Manage AWS account information, including Account ID and parent/child relationships for AWS Organizations.
-    *   Support for hierarchical relationships using a `Parent Account` field, allowing for representation of AWS Organizations structures or other parent-child account relationships.
+*   **AWS VPC**: Model your Virtual Private Clouds, including their CIDR blocks and region.
-*   **AWS VPC Management:**
+*   **AWS Subnet**: Track your VPC subnets, their CIDR blocks, and availability zones.
-    *   Store VPC ID, a descriptive Name, CIDR block (linked to `ipam.Prefix`), and associate with an AWS Account and NetBox Tenant.
-*   **AWS Subnet Management:**
-    *   Store Subnet ID, a descriptive Name, CIDR block (linked to `ipam.Prefix`), Availability Zone, and associate with an AWS VPC and NetBox Tenant.
-*   **AWS Load Balancer Management (ALB/NLB):**
-    *   Store Load Balancer ARN, Name, Type (Application/Network), Scheme (Internal/Internet-facing), DNS Name, and associate with an AWS Account, VPC, and NetBox Tenant.
-    *   Track associated Subnets.
-*   **User Interface Enhancements:**
-    *   Dedicated list views for AWS Accounts, VPCs, Subnets, and Load Balancers with relevant custom columns.
-    *   Filtering options for all managed resources.
-    *   Detailed pages for each resource displaying its attributes and related items (e.g., VPCs under an Account, Subnets under a VPC, Load Balancers under an Account/VPC).
-*   **Bulk Operations:**
-    *   Bulk editing and deletion for all managed resources.
-*   **Search Integration:**
-    *   All managed AWS resources are searchable via NetBox's global search.

-**Future planned features include support for:**
-*   Target Groups
+*   **AWS EC2 Instance**: Document your EC2 instances, including instance type, VPC/subnet placement, and link them to NetBox Virtual Machines.
+*   **AWS RDS Instance**: Keep track of your RDS database instances, their class, engine, and VPC/subnet placement.
+*   **AWS Load Balancer**: Model Application, Network, and Gateway Load Balancers, their type, scheme, and associated subnets.
+*   **AWS Target Group**: Define Target Groups for your load balancers, linking them to a specific NetBox Service (protocol and port).

 ## Models